Czech Republic in the Eurovision Song Contest 2015

-The Czech Republic participated in the Eurovision Song Contest 2015 with the song "Hope Never Dies" written by Václav Noid Bárta and Tereza Šoralová.
+The Czech Republic was represented at the Eurovision Song Contest 2015 with the song "Hope Never Dies" written by Václav Noid Bárta and Tereza Šoralová.
 The song was performed by Marta Jandová and Václav Noid Bárta, who were internally selected by the Czech broadcaster Česká televize (ČT) to represent the nation at the 2015 contest in Vienna, Austria.
 The Czech broadcaster Česká televize (ČT) announced in November 2014 that it would be returning the Eurovision Song Contest after a five-year absence.
 Jandová and Bárta and the song "Hope Never Dies" were announced as the Czech entry on 31 January 2015.
 The song was presented to the public on 10 March 2015.

 The Czech Republic was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 21 May 2015.
 Performing during the show in position 8, "Hope Never Dies" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
-It was later revealed that the Czech Republic placed thirteenth out of the 16 participating countries in the semi-final with 33 points.
+It was later revealed that the Czech Republic placed thirteenth out of the 17 participating countries in the semi-final with 33 points.